 Until medical schools receive your secondary application, you are falling further back in the queue of applicants.

-You may plan ahead, work hard, and complete the primary American Medical College Application Service (AMCAS) application by the earliest possible date.
+You may plan ahead, work hard, and complete the primary American Medical College Application Service (AMCAS) application by the earliest possible date, but your application will not be marked complete until you fill out and return those secondaries.

 If you take nothing else away from this article, remember the following: